 What is the MYP?

 - The MYP (Middle Years Programme) is a challenging framework that encourages students to make practical connections between their studies and the real world.
-Teaching the MYP curriculum framework comprises of eight subject groups, providing a broad and balanced Key Stage 3 education.
+Teaching the MYP curriculum framework comprises eight subject groups, providing a broad and balanced Key Stage 3 education.

 - As well as the eight subject groups, there is also cross-curricular, interdisciplinary teaching and the opportunity to complete a community project.
 Units are built upon concepts, including a global concept that ensures students are able to make connections between their learning and life outside of the academy, in their local community and beyond.

 - It allows integrated development of cognitive and affective skills.

 - It allows academies to develop a curriculum appropriate for their individual needs.

 - Content is chosen by academies, but is delivered within a concept-driven curriculum to bring coherence across subjects.

 At the centre is the IB Learner Profile